ruig1992/laravel-blog-test/README.md

 ---

 P.S.: the third task uses Google Custom Search API with credentials - Search Engine ID and Google API key.
-The credentials specified in the config are required for the demo test.
+The credentials specified in the *.env.example* file are required for the demo test.

 For creation own Search Engine ID you have to go to https://cse.google.com/cse